 Focus on the 10 most important summer skin care changes to keep your skin looking and feeling great; expose glowing satiny smooth skin in shorts, tank tops, bathing suits and other skin baring summer clothing.
 Conquer summer skin problems and be proud of your complexion.

-Top 10 tips for summer skin care from a dermatologist
+Top 10 tips for summer skin care from dermatologist Dr. Cynthia Bailey

 1. Get your summer sun protection strategy perfected for daily protection and your summer outdoor plans.